Pure/Honey: Composition

 Similar to many songs in Beyoncé's career, the song consists of two parts, "Pure", a "steely and sexy" ballroom track, and "Honey", a "paisley and passionate" disco track.

 "Pure" samples "Feels Like" written and performed by MikeQ & Kevin Jz Prodigy as well as "Cunty (Wave Mix)", written by Eric Snead and Jerel Black and performed by Kevin Aviance.
 This section features sharp synth-bass-led instrumentation with Beyoncé rapping in the same vein as a ballroom emcee.

-"Honey" samples "Miss Honey" written by Andrew Richardson, Count Maurice and Moi Renee, and performed by Moi Renee.
+"Honey" samples "Miss Honey" written by Andrew Richardson, Count Maurice and Moi Renée, and performed by Moi Renée.
 It features Beyoncé singing over a "soulful", funk-influenced brass production, done by Raphael Saadiq.
 This section was compared to Beyoncé's 2013 track "Blow".

 The track had additional production by Saadiq, The-Dream, Stuart White and Mike Dean.

 I had a tube in the 251 mic going bad during recording.
 It was noisy, and at first I was like: '[...]
 I'm gonna have to use noise reduction software and hope it still sounds right.'
 Then I realised that in the context of the song it was kinda cool, so I made it work. [...]
 I added compression, and this brought up the room sound, and I also added some McDSP FutzBox saturation, and it became part of the effect.

 — Stuart White on producing "Pure/Honey".